robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 When Robot Framework ignores some data, this data is not available in any resulting reports and, additionally, most tools used with Robot Framework also ignore them.
-To add information that is visible in Robot Framework outputs, or available to, for example, RIDE_, place it to the documentation or other metadata of test cases or suites, or log with the :name:`Log` or :name:`Comment` keywords available from the BuiltIn_ library.
+To add information that is visible in Robot Framework outputs, place it to the documentation or other metadata of test cases or suites, or log it with the :name:`Log` or :name:`Comment` keywords available from the BuiltIn_ library.

+__ `Space and empty variables`_

 Escaping
 ''''''''